 Yes, in almost 99% of cases, you can!
-The tourist visa process for citizens of the USA, UK, and Canada may take a bit longer, but in almost all cases, there is nothing holding you back from visiting Iran.
+The tourist visa process for citizens of the USA, UK, and Canada may take a bit longer, but in almost all cases, nothing holds you back from visiting Iran.
 We will help you step-by-step to apply for an Iranian visa.
 It is one of the services we offer only to IRANomad travelers.

 Everything is included except your international flights & your visa fee.

 You are provided with travel insurance, accommodations (tent, eco-lodge, hostel, or hotel depending on where you are), food (3 main meals), drinks and snacks, entrance fee, and internal flights.
 If you don’t have the mountaineering gears, you can rent them from us.

 Yes!
 We offer tailor-made tours for you.
 Please get in touch using the chat widget, text us at +989125220511 or email us.
 You can also start planning your trip here.
 We will get back to you soon and plan a wonderful trip just for you.

 Yes!
-We believe in our tours’ authenticity.
-You will ACTUALLY get to visit Iranian Nomads and live with them for a few days.
+We pride ourselves in our tours’ authenticity.
+You will get to visit ACTUAL Iranian Nomads and live with them for a few days.
 You will leave this trip with a lifetime of memories and experiences.
-Also, 30% of profits go directly to nomadic families.
+Also, 30% of profits go directly to the nomadic families.

 Yes!
 You can purchase a gift from IRANomad Market.

-You can go & live with 5 nomadic tribes: Bakhtiari, Qashqai, Shahsevan, Baluch & Sangsari nomads.
-But we do Kooch with Bakhtiari nomads who are the only remaining migrating nomads in Iran & they are in Zagros Mountains.
+There are 5 nomadic tribes in Iran: Bakhtiari, Qashqai, Shahsevan, Baluch & Sangsari nomads.
+But we usually Kooch with the Bakhtiari nomads who are the only remaining migrating nomads in Iran, residing in the Zagros Mountains.

-Because of the secluded nature of our nomadic trips, cell phone service may be a little spottier than normal.
+Due to the secluded nature of our nomadic trips, cell phone services may be a little spottier than normal.
 You may not get any reception for a few days—if this is the case, embrace the opportunity to unplug and relax!
 It can be an ideal digital detox opportunity!
 Some Kooch spots may have reception occasionally.
 However, note that there is no Wi-Fi while we are in the mountains.